Clarissa Shan – Voice, Piano

 Juan Hernandez – Classical & Electric Guitar

-Juan Hernandez has been a guitarist for over 20 years and has been teaching privately for more than 10 years.
-He pursued the study of guitar in schools such as Santa Monica College and Los Angeles City College.
-He received his Bachelors and Masters degree from California State University Los Angeles where he was a recipient of the Friends of Music Scholarship under the tutelage of the well known guitarist Dr. Matthew Elgart of the celebrated Elgart/Yates Duo.
+Juan Hernandez began his guitar studies at a young age.
+In his many years of teaching, he has been successful in developing his beginner students in to confident-level guitarists.
+He received his Bachelor’s and Master’s degree from California State University Los Angeles where he was a recipient of the Friends of Music Scholarship under the tutelage of the well known guitarist Dr. Matthew Elgart of the celebrated Elgart/Yates Duo.

-Mr. Hernandez’ students have varied widely in age and music experience.
-He has been particularly successful in taking beginning students and transforming them into confident-level guitarists.
 Apart from classical guitar, Juan is also an accomplished electric guitarist and instructs in rock and pop styles as he has participated in the modern music scene by playing in diverse rock and pop bands and has performed in various Hollywood venues such as The Whiskey, The Roxy, The Viper Room, and The Cat Club.
+He has attended workshops in which he studied advanced electric guitar techniques with rock virtuosos such as Joe Satriani, Tosin Abasi, Guthrie Govan, and Andy Aledort.
 He has also provided motivational and professional support to other bands and groups with music arrangement and the development of distinct musical styles.

-Mr. Hernandez has performed in more than 50 guitar performances that include recitals and private events and he performs regularly at All Saints Episcopal Church in Highland Park.
+Juan has performed in more than 50 guitar performances that include recitals and private events.
+He currently performs with the Orange County Guitar Orchestra, first guitar section.

 Ryan Luevano is a local composer, conductor, musician, and musicologist.
 He holds a Bachelors and Masters degree in Musicology from California State University, Long Beach – Cole Conservatory of Music, where he also worked as a teaching associate.
 As a classical/jazz trumpet player he has performed with tournament of Roses Honor band, the Pasadena Pops Orchestra, the Crown City Symphony, and in various musical theater productions.
 He performs regularly with his jazz band, The Crown City Combo, in various venues in the greater Los Angeles area.